-Peter is an experienced junior with a thriving multi-track practice focussing on personal injury litigation, industrial disease claims and associated areas of work.
-He has appeared in several leading cases – most recently as Junior Counsel to Michael Kent QC in the Supreme Court matter of Dryden and ors v.
+Peter is an experienced junior with a thriving practice focussing on group litigation, personal injury claims, industrial disease matters and associated areas of work.
+He has appeared in several leading cases, most recently as Junior Counsel to Michael Kent QC in the Supreme Court matter of Dryden and ors v.
 Johnson Matthey Plc, on behalf of the Respondent.
+He has a strong reputation in his chosen fields of practice.

 Peter appreciates the importance of teamwork and communication to bring a case to a successful conclusion.
 Thus he is happy to advise informally by telephone or email as a case progresses.
 He also frequently travels to meet clients in conference or undertake site visits.